dalmeow/whatster/README.md

 - Image Recognition
 - Email
 - Jokes
-- Messages and Media saved to your account
+- Saving Messages and Media to your account
 - Built using **React**

 ## How to use it